leemac/leemac.github.io/src/posts/2025-05-07-hello-world.md

 	•	You can refine and iterate quickly.

 No more guessing.
 No more sifting through forums.
 Just practical feedback loops with AI at your side.

+In a matter of 15 minutes I had my sprinklers going off to deter deer in my garden.
+That would have taken time, focus...both of which I'm lacking with two little boys.
+This has been a huge productivity booster.

 ⸻